How and Why to Research Your Collateral Ancestors

 If you’re having difficulties tracing an ancestor, investigating these extended family members can be the solution to breaking through to the next generation.

-This article discusses what are collateral lines in genealogy, and how to use them to further your family history research.
+In this article, I’ll discuss what are collateral lines in genealogy, why they matter, and how to research them to further your family history research.

 Your first question may be - who is a collateral relative, anyway?